 While the use of cumin for reducing body weight is still under scientific review, in one small study conducted on 72 overweight subjects, a combination of cumin and lime used over an eight week period was shown to have a "beneficial effect on weight."
 Likewise, other research has shown that yogurt consumed with cumin powder identified improvements for obese women on a weight reduction diet.

 Cumin seed and jeera water are often reported to assist in the body's natural detoxification processes.
 The mentioned essential oils cuminaldehyde and p-cymene in cumin seeds are also known for their high antimicrobial activity beneficial for a healthy gut microbiome as well as support the eliminating toxins in the GI tract. (*)

 Other antioxidants and the main flavonoids apigenin, luteolin and chrysoeriol are also believed to encourage a cleansing influence.

 Because the volatile oils in cumin degrade significantly after seeds are powdered, we recommend grinding cumin seed before use for the highest potential benefits as well as fresh flavor.

 There are numerous ways to utilize cumin as a culinary spice in Eastern Mediterranean, Indian, Middle Eastern and Mexican cooking.
 This includes foods like falafel, aloo gobi, black beans and rice, tacos, ropa vieja, hummus and Mexican mole.
 It is also a typical spice flavoring in many types of barbecue sauces.

-Try using cumin seeds and powders as the only spice in grain and legume dishes as well as soups, stews and for making jeera tea.
+Try using cumin seeds and powders as the only spice in grain and legume dishes as well as soups, stews and for making jeera tea or jeera rice.